 Famous restaurants in NYC

 This cavernous cafeteria is a repository of New York history—glossies of celebs spanning the past century crowd the walls, and the classic Jewish deli offerings are nonpareil.
-Start with a crisp-skinned, all-beef hot dog for just $3.10.
-Then flag down a meat cutter and order a legendary sandwich.
+Start with a crisp-skinned, all-beef hot dog, then flag down a meat cutter and order a legendary sandwich.
 The brisket sings with horseradish, and the thick-cut pastrami stacked high between slices of rye is the stuff of dreams.
-Everything tastes better with a glass of the hoppy house lager; if you’re on the wagon, make it a Dr. Brown’s.

-Although a slew of Luger copycats have prospered in the last several years, none have captured the elusive charm of this stucco walled, beer-hall style eatery, with well-worn wooden floors and tables, and waiters in waist coats and bow ties.
-Excess is the thing, be it the reasonably health- conscious tomato salad (thick slices of tomato and onion with an odd addition of steak sauce), the famous porterhouse for two, 44 ounces of sliced prime beef, or the decent apple strudel, which comes with a bowl full of schlag.
+Although a slew of Luger copycats have prospered in the last several years, none have captured the elusive charm of this beer-hall style eatery, with well-worn wooden floors and tables, and waiters in waist coats and bow ties.
+Excess is the thing, like the famous porterhouse for two, which is 44 ounces of sliced prime beef.
 Go for it all—it’s a singular New York experience that’s worth having.

 Gennario Lombardi opened his shop in Soho in 1905—the first pizzeria in the U.S. It’s hard to vouch for how the pizzas tasted a century ago, but there’s more elbow room now after a renovation, if not the charm of the old joint.
 Still, Lombardi’s continues to bake a hot contender for best pie.

-The ceiling and walls are hung with pipes, some from such long-ago Keens regulars as Babe Ruth, J.P.
+The ceiling and walls are hung with pipes, some from such long-ago regulars as Babe Ruth, J.P.
 Morgan and Teddy Roosevelt.
-Even in these nonsmoking days, you can catch a whiff of the restaurant’s 120-plus years of history.
 Beveled-glass doors, two working fireplaces and a forest’s worth of dark wood suggest a time when “Diamond Jim” Brady piled his table with bushels of oysters, slabs of seared beef and troughs of ale.
-The menu still lists a three-inch-thick mutton chop (imagine a saddle of lamb but with more punch) and desserts such as key lime pie.
-Sirloin and porterhouse (for two or three) hold their own against any steak in the city.
+The menu still lists a three-inch-thick mutton chop, and sirloin and porterhouse (for two or three) hold their own against any steak in the city.

 For 75 years, the gilded dining room nestled inside Central Park was a New York hallmark, a scenic magnet for tourists, brides and megawatt diners (Grace Kelly, John Lennon) alike.
-When the razzle-dazzle cash cow went bankrupt and shuttered in 2010, big-name backers from Danny Meyer to Donald Trump expressed interest in reviving the historic space.
-Imagine the surprise, then, when a pair of Philadelphia crepe-makers won the bid: Jim Caiola and David Salama, who revamp the landmark as an urban farmhouse decorated with wood-beam ceilings, leather-covered tables and multiple hearths.
+When the razzle-dazzle cash cow went bankrupt and shuttered in 2010, big-name backers expressed interest in reviving the historic space.
+Instead, a pair of Philadelphia crepe-makers won the bid.
+The pair revamped the landmark as an urban farmhouse decorated with wood-beam ceilings, leather-covered tables and multiple hearths.

 The iconic Rainbow Room epitomizes quintessential New York glamour, rising 65 stories above the landmark Rockefeller Center to host unforgettable moments.
-Offering a modern twist on classic old-world charm, the Rainbow Room welcomes guests for legendary evenings of romance and magic at Dinner & Dancing, as well as the famously decadent Sunday Brunch.
-Brunch is open most Sundays from 11:00 am to 3:30 pm.
-Reservations are encouraged.
-Dinner & Dancing is hosted on special evenings.
-Reservations are accepted up to six weeks in advance.
-Jackets are required.
-Proper attire is requested.
+Offering a modern twist on classic old-world charm, the Rainbow Room welcomes guests for Dinner & Dancing and Sunday brunch.

 This reborn socialite center has never looked—or tasted—better.
 Nostalgia buffs will be happy to hear that nothing’s happened to the gilded-bird friezes or the famously tacky crystal-bear aquarium.
-The food, thankfully, has not been frozen in time.
-Chef Marc Taxiera modernizes the menu, looking to former Soviet republics for inspiration.
-He makes the best borscht in the city, and goes more exotic with entrées like cocoa-dusted seared venison with truffle-scented tvorog (cheese) dumplings.
-But the pleasure doesn’t come cheap.
-Main courses run toward $40, and the portions are dainty.
-For die-hard fans: Chicken Kiev and beef Stroganoff can be prepared on request.
+The food, thankfully, has not been frozen in time thanks to a modernized menu, looking to former Soviet republics for inspiration.

 Delmonico’s, which opened on William Street in 1831, was the country’s first fine-dining establishment.
 In the 178 years since the restaurant opened, it has been credited as the birthplace of not only the oft-imitated Delmonico steak but also lobster Newburg, eggs Benedict and baked Alaska, and was reportedly the first American restaurant to allow diners to order from an à la carte menu rather than table d'hôte.